Blog

 The Picks of the Season 2018

 After two modest summers we experienced a wonderful and warm season finally.
 The waters warmed up rapidly in May that opened access to Lake Saimaa early.
 Below is an analysis of the season.
 Weather From weather perspective the summer was absolutely fantastic as there was abundantly warmth and the wind conditions were pretty nice too.
 We experienced the best wind during the trip in the Archipelago Sea when we sailed to Sandön island.
+In that day a gentle breeze was blowing between two stormier days.

 -